SeisComP/seiscomp/doc/base/tutorials/help.rst

 Alternatively you can use the system-wide logging facility `syslog` and send logs to /var/log or another "standard" place.

-There are four levels of severity of SeisComP log messages, and applications can be configured to show only those which are more severe than a given threshold.
+There are four levels of severity of |scname| log messages, and applications can be configured to show only those which are more severe than a given threshold.